stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/CONTRIBUTING.md

 ### Scope of These Documents

-These documentes covers the coding standards for the following types of files in our project:
+These documents covers the coding standards for the following types of files in our project:

 - **`APP-install.sh` Scripts**: These scripts are responsible for the installation of applications and are located in the `/install` directory.
 - **`APP.sh` Scripts**: These scripts handle the creation and updating of containers and are found in the `/ct` directory.